Yni-Viar/Yni-Viar/README.md

 - 👋 Hi, I’m Yni
 - 👀 I’m interested in SCP Foundation Community
-- 🌱 I’m currently learning Unity and Godot Engine (Partially learned C#)
+- 🌱 I’m currently learning Python, Unity and Godot Engine (Partially learned C#)
 <!---
 - 💞️ I’m looking to collaborate on various SCP projects(only to translate or to help (because I do not know fully any programming language)).
 - 📫 How to reach me